Pyridoxal kinase

 Thus, the two substrates of this enzyme are ATP and pyridoxal, whereas its two products are ADP and pyridoxal 5'-phosphate.
+A number of other phosphate acceptors can be used in place of pyridoxal to produce the corresponding 5' phosphate, including pyridoxine, pyridoxamine and various derivatives.
+The 5'-phosphates of pyridoxine and pyridoxamine can be converted to pyridoxal 5'-phosphate by pyridoxine 5′-phosphate oxidase.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:pyridoxal 5'-phosphotransferase.
 Other names in common use include pyridoxal kinase (phosphorylating), pyridoxal 5-phosphate-kinase, pyridoxal phosphokinase, and pyridoxine kinase.
 This enzyme participates in vitamin B6 metabolism.

+Humans have one version of this enzyme encoded by the gene PDXK.